confluentinc/examples/clients/cloud/confluent-cli/README.md

 When you are done, press `<ctrl>-c`.

-3. You may also run the provided script [confluent-cli-example.sh](confluent-cli-example.sh).
+3. To demo the above commands, you may also run the provided script [confluent-cli-example.sh](confluent-cli-example.sh).